libogonek/ogonek/reference/text.markdown

 {% endhighlight %}

-*Effects*: Initialises an instance of `text` with `storage` as the underlying storage; invalid data is treated according to `validation`.
+*Effects*: Initialises an instance of `text` with `storage` as the underlying storage.

+*Validation*: invalid data is treated according to `validation`.

 ### Assignment